General points to consider in thinking about "bird flu"

 This section started in April 2009, as a new flu strain emerged.
 It quickly became known as the swine flu, for better or worse.
 Things moved fast.
 I can't capture all that here, but the goal is to simply point to some resources.

 Here is a short message that I received from ASM (American Society for Microbiology).
-It offers a key resource that I am sure will be kept quite up to date.
+It offers a good resource.
 It also offers a key piece of practical advice.
 (Links have been updated.)

 "The ASM is closely following the swine flu outbreak and wants to make you aware of current information and educational resources that you may find helpful.
 For general information please go to CDC site on the new flu.
 The CDC site contains information in print, podcast and Spanish translation for your use.
 In all infectious disease outbreaks, handwashing is one of the first and most important lines of defense against disease spread.
-The ASM has long been a leader in increasing awareness of the importance of handwashing and also has public education resources on handwashing for download and distribution at Don't Get Caught Dirty Handed."
+The ASM has long been a leader in increasing awareness of the importance of handwashing."
+A brochure they provided is now available at Don't Get Caught Dirty Handed.

 In general terms, much of what is discussed on this page for bird flu is similar for the new 2009 swine flu.
 In fact, the new flu was a chance to test some of the flu preparedness ideas that had developed in preparation for the bird flu.

 There are numerous Musings posts on various flu issues.
 Most are listed on the supplementary page: Musings: Influenza.